Uy-Chakriya/Cafe-Management-System-Git/README.md

-# ☕️ Cafe Management System
+# ☕️ Cafe Management System (Plz check my main branch)

 ## 📖 Overview
 The **Cafe Management System** is a desktop application built with **JavaFX** and **Maven**, designed to help cafes streamline daily operations.
 It offers modules for authentication, customer management, menu handling, and order processing, along with an administrative dashboard for central control.